-- skin - can become more sensitive to sunlight.
-If you have light skin and are taking St. John's wort, wear long sleeves and a hat when in the sun, and use a sunscreen with at least SPF 15 or higher.
+Your skin can become more sensitive to sunlight.
+If you have light skin and are taking St John's wort, wear long sleeves and a hat when in the sun, and use a sunscreen with at least SPF15 or higher.

 The following links provide further information on St John's wort.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.